 Remember those set-and-forget robot vacuum cleaners that were all the rage several years ago?
-In addition to being a fun (and useful) novelty, they unintentionally provided a vivid example of why diversity in artificial intelligence is essential.
+In addition to being a fun (and useful) novelty, they unintentionally provided a vivid example of why diversity in artificial intelligence (AI) is essential.

 One night in South Korea, where it’s common to sleep on the ground, a vacuum robot “ate” a woman’s hair while she slept.
 The robot had no malicious intent; it acted as it was programmed to do.
 But that’s just it: The implications of different cultures weren’t considered during the product-development process.
 Nobody asked, “Does everybody who will use this product sleep on a high bed, and what needs to be considered for those who don’t?”

-As artificial intelligence (AI) becomes increasingly pervasive—in many more ways than household robotic tools—it’s more important than ever to ensure diversity in the development teams creating it.
+As AI becomes increasingly pervasive—in many more ways than household robotic tools—it’s more important than ever to ensure diversity in the development teams creating it.
 Organizations typically focus on the more obvious aspects of diversity: ethnicity, gender, and age.
 This ignores some of diversity’s most vital elements: culture, tradition, and religion.
 Failing to consider the full scope of diversity could have seriously damaging impacts on many populations that AI is designed to assist.

 The Three Dimensions of Diversity

 That full scope of diversity comprises three primary dimensions: human diversity, cultural diversity, and systems diversity.
 Human diversity refers to things about people that are immutable—such as race, ethnicity, and age—the traditional dimensions of diversity.
 Cultural diversity includes qualities that are core to who a person is but are changeable, such as learning, thinking, and working styles; religion; ethics; and language.
 And finally, systems diversity underscores how systems—education, empowerment, and performance management, for example—interact with one another.